backdrop-contrib/views_timelinejs/README.md

 library.
 Some settings have been changed or removed.
 New settings have been added.
-The fact that the Date field setting has been split into separate Start date and End date field settings means that all existing views that were built with version 7.x-1.x will need to be reconfigured for 8.x-3.x.
+The fact that the Date field setting has been split into separate Start date and End date field settings means that all existing views that were built with version 7.x-1.x will need to be configured differently in Drupal 9.

 Configuring the Plugin
 ----------------------